 Alternatively, You can also hop on the bus from Zona Romantica down to Mismaloya and hire one of the panga boats (water taxis) from there to take you to Los Arcos.
 You might want to bring your own gear, just in case.

-All of these places are pretty remote, meaning you’ll need to sign up for a tour to visit them or hire a water taxi from Boca De Tomatlan.
+These places are pretty remote, meaning you’ll need to sign up for a tour to visit them or hire a water taxi from Boca De Tomatlan.
 Technically, you could walk to Quimixto from Playa Las Animas, but hauling a mask and snorkel with a pair of flippers wouldn’t be very fun.

-Colomitos Snorkeling
+2. Colomitos Snorkeling

 Colomitos is a small beach with emerald-green water home to tropical fish, colorful coral reefs, sea urchins, and more.

-Las Caletas Snorkeling
+3. Las Caletas Snorkeling

 You can use kayaks and SUPs or just chill out in the hammocks.
 Oh yeah, there’s also a gourmet lunch and an open bar.

-Majahuitas Snorkeling
+4. Majahuitas Snorkeling

-Majahuitas Beach is one of the best Puerto Vallarta snorkeling beaches.
-It’s home to one of Puerto Vallarta’s hottest beach clubs on the weekends, but during the week, Vallarta Adventures runs day trips there.
+It’s home to one of Puerto Vallarta’s hottest beach clubs on the weekends, but Vallarta Adventures runs day trips there during the week.

-Marietas Islands Snorkeling
+7. Marietas Islands Snorkeling

 PV Hidden Beach